 Before you apply

-You need to have a professional engineer, surveyor, planner or architect prepare and submit a Minor Site Plan Application form (PDF, 24 KB) and a patio layout to the City for approval.
+If the proposed Outdoor Boulevard Café requires a building permit, you need to have a professional engineer, surveyor, planner or architect prepare and submit a Minor Site Plan Application form (PDF, 24 KB) and a patio layout to the City for approval.

 The Minor Site Plan should: